master-of-zen/Av1an/README.md

 Start using AV1 encoding.
-At current moment only available encoder is Aomenc.
+At current moment only available encoders are Aomenc, Rav1e.

 Example with default parameters: